 We come in peace! © 1977 Colombia Pictures Industries, Inc. All Rights Reserved

 Aliens aren’t all that bad.
 Sure, some of them seem hell-bent on sucking your brains out, overthrowing the planet and generally speeding up the inevitable demise of the human race, but some of them have actually proven to be quite helpful.
-Here are some of our favourite alien films when we were genuinely thankful friendly little green men paid us a visit:
+Here are some of our favourite alien movies when we were genuinely thankful friendly little green men paid us a visit:

 Close Encounters of the Third Kind (1977)